climate-action-kits/pxt-fwd-edu/gr3-forcewind-modify.md

   hint~

 ## Challenge time!
 Can you add another event to your code to make the wind turbine turn in both directions?
+Think about it!

 ## Challenge Step 1
 The first thing we want to happen is to make the Wind Turbine turn in another direction.
 Click motors and drag and drop  ``||fwdMotors:set leftServo to 50 %||`` into the workspace.

 ~hint Why did we do that?
-- This is the event we want to happen hint~
+- This is the output we want to happen hint~

 ```blocks